sujaymurty/GEOG-510/README.md

-# GEOG-510
+# Sample Repository for GEOG-510
-A repository for curriculum for GEOG-510
+A sample repository to learn Geographic Software Design